 Matthew Gibbons commissions archaeology books for a broad audience, from introductory textbooks and guides through to cutting-edge research volumes.
 He publishes across all topics in archaeology and for all regions of the globe.
 As well as a focus on books that support study he also welcomes pioneering work and topics at the forefront of current research that reflect the reputation for innovative publishing in archaeology.

-Heidi Lowther commissions books in the areas of Museum Studies, Heritage Studies, Conservation and Library and Information Science.
+Heidi Lowther commissions books in the areas of Museum & Heritage Studies, Library & Information Science (including Archival Studies), Conservation and Digital Humanities.
 She commissions a wide range of books, from textbooks and supplementary reading for students, to cutting-edge research volumes for academics, to practical books aimed at professionals and practitioners.
 Heidi is always happy to discuss book ideas with new and established authors and can be contacted via email, or on LinkedIn.